Toivanen03/Lifeline/README.md

 ## A mobile app to make family life easier
 This app will combine several handy functions to organize your familylife.
 View and control your todo-lists, schedules, chores and messaging centralized with your family within one app!
-Manage all notifications behalf your children, or let them control their settings by theirselves.
+Manage all notifications on behalf your children, or let them control their settings by theirselves.
 You decide.
 Personalized roles (child, parent) and settings for all users.

 **Note:** This project is **not open source**.
 The source code is provided only for reference and viewing purposes.